Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel5.md

 #### Description

-Method; replaces the currently selected text with the text specified in *replacementText*.
+Method; Replaces the currently selected text with the text specified in *replacementText*.
 If *replacementText* contains more characters than the selected text, any characters following the selected text now follow *replacementText*; that is, they are not overwritten.

 #### Example